Articles in this section

 1 min read

-This section explains how-to easily create a Modal confirmation Dialog sample in the Vue platform.
+This article explains how to easily create a modal confirmation dialog sample in the Vue platform.

 Setup Vue environment